It’s the semi-final of the Polish LEGO Masters. With four teams remaining this episode comes with two challenges for the winning team to overcome.

 This is pretty much the same format as other series; a train travels through time across different periods of history.
 Plus everything has to belong in their timezone, so no pizza boxes in prehistoric for example.
 Each team has to randomly pick a Minifig that represents one such period.
 Rafal and Jakub were allowed to choose and they picked space.

-Damien and Lucaz – Present Day The duo settled on a theme park for the train to travel through.
-After initially struggling with a ferris wheel made from technic beams they adapted and used rail tracks to create a perfect circle which was then motorized to spin.
-Some clever usages of scooters to create the wheel’s gondolas as well as featuring a roller-coaster and loads of stories being told with minifigs populating the grounds.
+The duo settled on a theme park for the train to travel through.
+After initially struggling with a ferris wheel made from technic beams they adapted.
+Used rail tracks to create a perfect circle which was then motorized to spin.
+Some clever usages of scooters to create the wheel’s gondolas as well as featuring a roller-coaster.
+Loads of stories being told with minifigs populating the grounds.

 Daniel and Wiktor – Medieval

 Knights riding out from their fortress into the village ahead.
-A very accomplished bit of technical work with a motorized water wheel that had a section of brick that would move against a pinion creating a thunk noise for extra effect.
+A very accomplished bit of technical work with a motorized water wheel that had a section of brick.
+That would move against a pinion creating a thunk noise for extra effect.
 However, the main scene was very lacking in detail with lots of open space that was pointed out by the judges.

 Marcin and Marta – Prehistoric

 Two main stories seemed to be here in a theme inspired by The Flintstones, allowing for a bit of creative flexibility, such as having a train station.
 In one area we have a cult worshipping cats and providing offerings of fish to an idol.
 The other focus was a colourful brontosaur protecting it’s young.
-But the scene was criticized for not pushing their building skills as they had used similar methods with the octopus in the first episode and outside of some very basic mountains with lava, the rest of the baseplate was empty and flat.
+But the scene was criticized for not pushing their building skills as they had used similar methods with the octopus.
+In the first episode and outside of some very basic mountains with lava, the rest of the baseplate was empty and flat.

 Rafal and Jakub – Space

 Much like with LEGO Masters Australia, this team chose to adopt the blue into a water based environment.
-Technically challenging and round buildings on spires dominated the landscape along with little callbacks to the other scenes that were reflecting elements in “the past” such as the motorbikes used in the ferris wheel.
+Technically challenging and round buildings on spires dominated the landscape along with little callbacks to the other scenes.
+That were reflecting elements in “the past” such as the motorbikes used in the ferris wheel.

-With the judging over the final three were picked : Rafal and Jakub won the episode with their space theme, Damien and Lucaz came in second with their fairground and Marcin and Marta were third.
+With the judging over the final three were picked : Rafal and Jakub won the episode with their space theme.
+Damien and Lucaz came in second with their fairground and Marcin and Marta were third.
 Sadly this meant it was Daniel and Wiktor’s time to leave the competition.
 Up next the grand finale!
 Who will take the trophy and be Poland’s first LEGO Masters!

 Tags: